 Mote Internships allow college students and recent college graduates to gain valuable hands-on experience in Ocean Science research, conservation, education and support services.
 Internships are available in most departments in the laboratory.
-About 150 college students and recent college graduates participate in this program annually.
+Close to 200 college students and recent college graduates participate in this program annually.

 |Internship Session & Start Dates||Application Deadline||Notification Period|

 |Spring - February, March or April||December 1||end of December|